If you just nodded a few times, you’re in good company—with billions of people.

 Freedom from fear of what might go wrong.

-Don't get me wrong; achievement is very important and satisfying.
-It's also a big part of your happiness.
+Don't get me wrong; achievement is essential, satisfying and important to happiness.

 But the fastest way to lasting happiness is to experience your "essence" as a way of life.